 When I started as a Research Assistant with the Baum Lab, my first task was to help get an eelgrass team up an running.
 I accompanied M.Sc. student Aaron Eger to Prince Rupert to meet with local groups and scope out the eelgrass meadows of the Skeena River estuary for his future research.
 While we were there, we conducted some research for the Zostera Experimental Network (ZEN).

 We, along with Dr. Josie Iacarella, became the “Baum Lab Eelgrass Team”, and while my main focus is now on salmon, I have continued to engage in eelgrass field work and collaborations wherever I can!
-This includes Josie’s Eelgrass Fishes Network, which includes a lot of wonderful research groups up and down BC’s coast.
+This includes Josie’s Eelgrass Fishes Network, which includes a several research groups up and down BC’s coast.
 Together we collected data in 2016 on fish community and eelgrass meadow health from the Fraser to the Skeena and many places in between – see our publication in Global Change Biology.

 Rockfish Conservation Project